CLIMAAX/crabook/crabook/notebooks/workflows_how_to.md

 :name: jupyterhub-org
 ```

-Many institutions provide a JupyterHub for their staff to use.
+Some organizations provide a JupyterHub for their staff.
-In the hub, you are likely able to set up a software environment to run CLIMAAX workflows on your organization's computing infrastructure.
+In such a hub, you are likely able to set up a software environment to run CLIMAAX workflows on your organization's computing infrastructure.

 :::{tip}
 Check with your IT department if your organization offers a JupyterHub service that you can use.